 Reading and Writing Workshop is something the students are familiar with from previous years.
 The curriculum builds upon the units from the previous school year, so it's a comfortable transition for the students.

-The Topic 4 Practice Buddy lessons are currently assigned for students who need another look at a new skill.
+The Topic 7 Practice Buddy lessons may be assigned for students who need another look at a new skill.

 -The math curriculum has a wealth of new vocabulary and strategies.
 Please encourage your child to utilize the online site to help trouble shoot questionable concepts or to just simply help support the topics learned in school.
 Also, if they forget their book in school, they should go to the online student book and do the HW on a piece of paper.